 Spring tends to arrive March/April, and the days definitely start to warm up.
 However, there is a reason that Istria is so lush and green for most of the year, and that’s because we can get some very heavy rainfall.
 April, like the UK and northern Europe, can be wet – but the difference here is, it rains and then the sun definitely comes back out.
 We also don’t have days and days of rain.

 Summer in Istria is hot – much hotter than the UK.
 June, July and August are beautiful months – but you do need to be aware that with hot weather, we do also get our fair share of thunder and lightning.
 And these storms can be quite fierce.
-When we first arrived here, we were rather alarmed at how strong they could be – electricity often goes off BUT, we have since been advised that the electricity company (HEP) often switches it off during a storm, and straight back on again, as soon it is safe to.
+When we first arrived here, we were rather alarmed at how strong they could be – electricity often goes off BUT, we have since been advised that the electricity company (HEP) often switches it off during a heavy storm, and straight back on again, as soon it is safe to.
 So, we no longer worry when it goes off – we just make sure we have plenty of candles lit.
-We also take preventative measures ourselves and switch off the Internet, just to be on the safe side.
+We also take preventative measures ourselves and switch off the fixed line Internet (the 4G router is OK to leave on), just to be on the safe side.
 It’s all part of our routine now, and just makes life a whole lot easier.

 Autumn arrives in mid October (we can still have very warm days in September and into October) and winter takes hold in late November.
 Winter days can be very bright and sunny – and often still not too cold – although, in our first winter here (February 2018) we did have heavy snowfall.
 Although to be fair, it was The Beast From the East and even Manchester suffered the same!
 Heavy snowfall here is dealt with efficiently – roads are cleared almost immediately and snow ploughs are out and about, even on quite remote roads.